zweck/sana1/sana.md

 "So you know why I’m here Mrs Soum, what can you tell me about your husbands state of mind a few days before he went missing?
 Anything out of the ordinary?"
 Sana asks whilst taking a seat on the sofa.

 "Well" Mrs Soum glances in the living room to see if her 2 children are eavesdropping.
-"He has seemed preoccupation for a few days now, not as attentive with me or the children.
+"He has seemed preoccupied for a few days now, not as attentive with me or the children.
 He said he had a lot of stress at work, especially with the recent series of blackouts.
 But we’d had worse situations before and it didn’t seem to affect him anywhere near as much".

 "Do you know why your husband may have visited the waste disposal facility near the city walls?"